 What is an ATS?
-ATS meaning and how it scans your resume
+ATS full form, meaning, and how it scans your resume

 Over 90% of large companies use ATS software to filter resumes before a human ever sees them.

 ATS stands for Applicant Tracking System.
-It's software that companies use to manage job applications by automatically scanning, parsing, and ranking resumes based on how well they match the job description.
+That's the ATS full form — a software platform that companies use to manage job applications by automatically scanning, parsing, and ranking resumes based on how well they match the job description.

 Think of it as a gatekeeper.
-Before your resume reaches a recruiter, it needs to pass through this digital filter that looks for specific keywords, formatting, and qualifications.
+Before your resume reaches a recruiter, it passes through this digital filter that looks for specific keywords, formatting, and qualifications.
 An ATS resume is simply a resume that is formatted and written to pass this filter.

 What is an ATS and how does it work?